pananton/busrpc-spec/README.md

 # Contributing

 Any contributions are highly appreciated:
-* suggestions to the busrpc design
+* suggestions to the busrpc specification
 * specializations for different message bus/queue/broker techonologies
 * new commands for busrpc development tool
 * clients for testing/tracing busrpc backends